mbrookeswebdev/car-park-space-booking-app/README.md

 An application for reservation of parking spaces.

-*Technologies used:* HTML, CSS, React, Material UI, Redux, axios.
+*Technologies used:* React, Material UI, Redux, Axios.

 *Purpose:* to practice using React library.